Skip to content

 Workspaces

 Workspaces let you organize your NimbleBrain environment into isolated contexts.
-Each workspace has its own bundles, conversations, and members.
+Each workspace has its own installed apps, connectors, and members.
 Use workspaces to separate projects, teams, or environments.

 A workspace is an isolated environment within a NimbleBrain instance.
 It contains:

-• Bundles — each workspace can have its own set of installed MCP bundles
+• Apps and connectors — each workspace has its own set of installed MCP bundles and connectors

 • Members — users with assigned roles who can access the workspace

-Every workspace member has one of three roles:
+Every workspace member has one of two roles:

 RoleCapabilities

-MemberCan chat, use tools, and view shared conversations.
+MemberCan chat and use tools.
 Cannot manage other members.

-The agent can create workspaces through the nb__manage_workspaces tool:
+The agent can create workspaces through the nb__manage_workspaces tool.
+Ask it in chat:

 Create a workspace called "Engineering" for our dev team

-Add or remove members using the nb__manage_members tool:
+Add or remove members with the nb__manage_members tool:

 Add sarah@example.com to the Engineering workspace as an admin